hkirat/linkedin-bot/README.md

 # LINKEDIN-BOT
-A linkedin-bot which automatically accepts all the invitations.
+A linkedin-bot which automatically accepts all the connection invitations.

 ## Running it locally on your machine
 1) Clone this repo and add .env file with your username and password.